-Federal Student Aid Loans During Internship: Students may be eligible for federal need-based aid, including student loans, if they choose to enroll for 5 credits of PSY 7990 Internship during each semester of the internship year (not required, but may be useful if the student desires).
+Federal Student Aid Loans During Internship: Students may be eligible for federal need-based aid, including student loans, if they choose to enroll for credits of PSY 7990 Internship during each semester of the internship year (not required, but may be useful if the student desires).
+Check in with your financial institutions to discover their requirements and the need for enrollment.